 The Contractor is responsible for maintaining existing traffic and access on all roadways and for all properties affected by the construction.
-The extent of all detours shall be constructed entirely within the TUC.

-Detours for all crossroads, if required, shall maintain safe passage of traffic, and shall allow for the minimum number of specified lanes open in each direction at all times.
-All such detours must be constructed with a surface type equal to or better than the surface on the connecting roadways on either end of the detour, and shall meet specified minimum design and posted speeds.
-Detours shall be illuminated to equivalent standards of existing roadway.
+Detours for all crossroads, if required, shall maintain safe passage of traffic, and shall allow for one open lane in each direction at all times.
+All such detours must be constructed with a surface type equal to or better than the surface on the connecting roadways on either end of the detour, and shall have a minimum design speed of 60 km/hr and posted at 50 km/hr.
+Specified detours are as follows: